Current small business loan rates can start around 3% for the most qualified applicants at conventional banks to about 7% with online lenders.

 - Time in business

 It’s important to note that some lenders will review your personal and business credit score to determine your business loan rate.

 Additionally, the amount of time you’ve been in business as well as your monthly revenue can give lenders an idea of your ability to make payments and your commitment.
 Having substantial collateral, such as home equity or equipment, can also help you secure a loan.

 Small business loan interest rates aren’t the only fees you may be paying when you accept a financing offer.
 In some cases, you might end up with additional fees, such as the following:

 - Closing fees

 - Origination fees

-Certain fees, such as late payment fees or prepayment fees are punitive in nature.
-Like processing and application fees, origination fees serve as a way to compensate for the time and effort put into assessing your application and approving your loan.
-In certain cases, an origination fee may be taken on off the principal sum you receive on your loan.
+Certain fees, such as late payment fees or prepayment fees, are punitive.
+Other fees, like processing, application and origination fees, serve as a way to compensate lenders for the time and effort put into assessing your application and approving your loan.
+Sometimes an origination fee may be taken off the principal sum you receive on your loan.

-Although many lenders will have at least one of these fees, the added cost may vary widely.
-For example, an application fee might be a lump sum payment of a couple hundred dollars or less, whereas an origination fee could result in up to 1 or 2% of your loan being removed from your principal.
+Although many lenders will have at least one of these fees, the added cost can vary widely.
+For example, an application fee might be a couple hundred dollars or less, whereas an origination fee could amount to 1% or 2% of your loan, which is removed from your principal at closing.

 Finding the Best Business Loan Interest Rates